septianinet/api_covid/README.md

 1. Create a database in Postgres and give it a name `api_covid`
 2. Create a table and give it a name `covid_data`
-3. add fields to the table you create before. `id, total_positive, total_hospitalize, total_recovered, total_pass_away, date, created_date`
+3. add fields to the table you've created. `id, total_positive, total_hospitalize, total_recovered, total_pass_away, date, created_date`
 4. Clone this repo and execute `yarn install` in command line
 5. Start project by executing `yarn start`